website watertownhistory.org

 has played its part in the story of the city of Watertown.

-owner of the island was Jesse Decoy.
-He later presented the island as a gift to
+first owner of the island was Jesse Decoy.
+He later presented the island as a

-the first son of John Cole, one of Watertown's founding fathers.
-Many years later, Mrs.
+gift to the first son of John Cole, one of Watertown's founding fathers.
+Many years later, Mrs. John Cole

-John Cole gave a speech on the island telling of its beauty and how her son
+gave a speech on the island telling of its beauty and how her son had acquired

-baby was 24 hours old I had a deed for the boy of this
+hours old I had a deed for the boy of this little

 today.”